-In the case of an article of apparel of ex Chapter 62 made from non-woven materials, if the use of only non-originating yarn is allowed for this class of article, it is not possible to start from non-woven cloth even if non-woven cloths cannot normally be made from yarn.
-In such cases, the starting material would normally be at the stage before yarn - that is, the fibre stage.
+In the case of an article of apparel of ex Chapter 62 made from non-woven materials, if the use of only non-originating yarn is allowed for this class of article, it is not possible to start from non-woven cloth - even if non-woven cloth cannot normally be made from yarn.
+In such cases, the starting material would normally be at the stage before yarn - that is the fibre stage.

-3.6.
-Where, in a rule in the list, two percentages are given for the maximum value of non-originating materials that can be used, then these percentages may not be added together.
-In other words, the maximum value of all the non-originating materials used may never exceed the higher of the percentages given.
-Furthermore, the individual percentages must not be exceeded, in relation to the particular materials to which they apply.
+6. Where, in a rule in the list, two percentages are given for the maximum value of non-originating materials that can be used, then these percentages may not be added together.
+In other words, the maximum value of all the non-originating materials used may never exceed the highest of the percentages given.
+Furthermore, the individual percentages must not be exceeded in relation to the particular materials they apply to.

-- 4.1.
-The term "natural fibres" is used in the list to refer to fibres other than artificial or synthetic fibres.
-It is restricted to the stages before spinning takes place, including waste, and, unless otherwise specified, includes fibres which have been carded, combed or otherwise processed, but not spun. - 4.2.
-The term "natural fibres" includes horsehair of heading 0503, silk of headings 5002 and 5003, as well as wool-fibres and fine or coarse animal hair of headings 5101 to 5105, cotton fibres of headings 5201 - to 5203, and other vegetable fibres of headings 5301 to 5305.
+1. The term "natural fibres" is used in the list to refer to fibres other than artificial or synthetic fibres.
+It is restricted to the stages before spinning takes place, including waste, and, unless otherwise specified, includes fibres that have been carded, combed or otherwise processed but not spun.

-4.3.
-The terms "textile pulp", "chemical materials" and "paper-making materials" are used in the list to describe the materials, not classified in Chapters 50 to 63, which can be used to manufacture artificial, synthetic or paper fibres or yarns. - 4.4.
-The term "man-made staple fibres" is used in the list to refer to synthetic or artificial filament tow, staple fibres or waste, of headings 5501 to 5507.
+- 2. The term "natural fibres" includes horsehair of heading No 0503, silk of heading Nos 5002 and 5003 as well as the wool fibres, fine or coarse animal hair of heading Nos 5101 to 5105, the cotton fibres of heading Nos 5201 to 5203 and the other vegetable fibres of heading Nos 5301 to 5305. - 3.
+The terms "textile pulp", "chemical materials" and "paper-making materials" are used in the list to describe the materials not classified in Chapters 50 to 63, which can be used to manufacture artificial, synthetic or paper fibres or yarns. - 4.
+The term "man-made staple fibres" is used in the list to refer to synthetic or artificial filament tow, staple fibres or waste, of heading Nos 5501 to 5507.

-- 5.1.
-Where, for a given product in the list, reference is made to this Note, the conditions set out in column 3 shall not be applied to any basic textile materials used in the manufacture of this product and which, taken together, represent 10% or less of the total weight of all the basic textile materials used.
-(See also Notes 5.3 and 5.4 below.) - 5.2.
-However, the tolerance mentioned in Note 5.1 may be applied only to mixed products which have been made from two or more basic textile materials.
+- 1. Where for a given product in the list a reference is made to this note, the conditions set out in column 3 shall not be applied to any basic textile materials, used in the manufacture of this product, which, taken together, represent 10 per cent or less of the total weight of all the basic textile materials used.
+(See also Notes 5.3 and 5.4 below). - 2.
+However, the tolerance mentioned in Note 5.1 may only be applied to mixed products which have been made from two or more basic textile materials.